BertonYang18/BARN-monkey/README.md

 Note:

 1- Using the file "mmcv" and "mmdet" in BARN instead of the original version.

 2- Downloading "mmcv/_ext.cpython-38-x86_64-linux-gnu.so" from the original version and saving it in the file "mmcv" in BARN.

+## Data Preparation

+Please download the video frames of socially housed macaques from (xxx) and save them in the path of "BARN-monkey/data/monkey/frames/"

 The followings are the content in readme.md of mmaction2: